pengxiaoo/llama-index-fastapi/README.md

 ## Next steps

-- currently the bot only supports question answering. plan to support chat as well.
 - use openAI's Assistant API as the search engine(I've already tried, but it is not as good as llama index at the moment)
 - more test cases